rust-unofficial/patterns/src/idioms/coercion-arguments.md

 }

 fn main() {
-    let sentence_string =
+    let sentence_string = "
-        "Once upon a time, there was a friendly curious crab named Ferris".to_string();
+        Once upon a time, there was a friendly curious crabnamed Ferris
+    "
+    .to_string();

     for word in sentence_string.split(' ') {
         if three_vowels(word) {
             println!("{word} has three consecutive vowels!");